 - HTTP/1.1 makes multiple new connections

-- HTTP/2 multiplex from original connection
+- HTTP/2 multiplexes from the original connection

 - Setup